opensearch-project/documentation-website/_api-reference/document-apis/get-documents.md

 ### Realtime

-The Get Document API in OpenSearch operates in realtime mode by default, meaning it retrieves the latest version of the document regardless of the index's refresh rate (which determines when new data becomes searchable).
-However, if you request stored fields (using the `stored_fields` parameter) for a document that has been updated but not yet refreshed, the Get Document API needs to parse and analyze the document's source to extract those stored fields.
-To disable this realtime behavior and retrieve the document based on the last refreshed state of the index, set the `realtime` parameter to false.
+The Get Document API in OpenSearch operates in real time by default, which means that it retrieves the latest version of the document regardless of the index's refresh rate, or the rate at which new data becomes searchable.
+However, if you request stored fields (using the `stored_fields` parameter) for a document that has been updated but not yet refreshed, the Get Document API parses and analyzes the document's source to extract those stored fields.

+To disable the real-time behavior and retrieve the document based on the last refreshed state of the index, set the `realtime` parameter to `false`.

 ### Source filtering